Reading comprehension is influenced by what a reader knows about a text and the reading strategies they apply to build on this knowledge.

 Analysing the results

-Using the ages 5-8 comprehension profile, review and analyse the student’s responses to identify what the student can already do and where they need additional support.
+Using the Comprehension Profile, review and analyse the student’s responses to identify what the student can already do and where they need additional support.

 If the student requires additional support, the focused teaching strategies in this resource can be used to support their development within this area of knowledge.
 The strategies are presented in a developmental sequence to systematically teach aspects of comprehension.